 Jeremiah 10:1 “Hear ye the word which the LORD speaketh unto you, O house of Israel:”

 This forms the link that connects what follows with what precedes.
-The “house of Israel” had been told that it was “uncircumcised in heart,” on a level with the heathen.
-Now the special sin of the heathen, which it was disposed to follow, is set forth in words of scorn and indignation.
+The “house of Israel” had been told that it was “uncircumcised in heart,” on level with the heathen.
+Now the sins of the heathen, which they were disposed to follow, are set forth in words of scorn and indignation.

-This is a request for Israel to listen to what Jeremiah is saying, because the words he speaks are the Words of the LORD.
+This is a request for Israel to listen to what Jeremiah is saying, because the word he speaks is “the Word” of the LORD.